New results for the random nearest neighbor tree: Preliminaries and key concepts

-where the sum on the left-hand side is over all subsets $Y$ of the random point set $P_{\lambda}$, and on the right-hand side the set $\chi_j$ corresponds to a set of points distributed as $P_{\lambda}$, but independent of $P_{\lambda}$. \end{theorem}
+where the sum on the left-hand side is over all subsets $Y$ of the random point set $P_{\lambda}$ and, on the right-hand side, the set $\chi_j$ corresponds to a set of $j$ points distributed independently, uniformly in $\Omega$, and also independently of $P_{\lambda}$.
+(Note that the expectation on the left is with respect to the probability measure associated to $P_{\lambda}$, while the expectation on the right is with respect to the joint measure associated to $(\chi_j, P_{\lambda})$.) \end{theorem}